hellooe/singbox-x/README_en.md

 Language: English | [简体中文](README.md)

-> All-in-one Sing-box proxy node management script, integrating certificate management, inbound/outbound configuration, routing rules, Brutal installation, port hopping, TCP intelligent tuning, Cloudflare DNS management, Cloudflare origin rules, Argo tunnel setup, and Alpine Linux support.
+> An all-in-one Sing-box proxy node management script that integrates certificate management, inbound/outbound configuration, routing rules, Brutal installation, port hopping, TCP intelligent tuning, Cloudflare DNS management, Cloudflare Origin Rules, Argo tunnel setup, and Alpine Linux support.
-> **New**: Supports **environment-variable-driven rapid deployment**, and works with a Web Generator to produce one-click multi-task command lists.
+> **New**: Supports **environment-variable-driven rapid deployment** and works with a Web Generator to produce one-click multi-task command lists.

 ---

 ## 📋 Introduction

-`xsb.sh` is designed for rapid deployment and management of **Sing-box** proxy nodes.
-It adopts a modular architecture, with all configuration files stored under `~/xsb/`.
-Two usage modes are provided:
+`xsb.sh` is built for rapid deployment and management of **Sing-box** proxy nodes.
+It uses a modular architecture, with all configuration files stored under `~/xsb/`.
+Two usage modes are available:

-- **Interactive Menu**: Suitable for manual step-by-step configuration, intuitive and straightforward.
+- **Interactive Menu**: Step through configuration manually – intuitive and straightforward.
-- **Non-interactive Task Mode**: Specify tasks via the `XSB_TASKS` environment variable, ideal for automated deployment (can be used with the Web Generator).
+- **Non-interactive Task Mode**: Define tasks via the `XSB_TASKS` environment variable – ideal for automated deployment (can be combined with the Web Generator).

-You can use the **Web Generator** provided in this repository ([https://hellooe.github.io/singbox-x/](https://hellooe.github.io/singbox-x/)) to generate the required command list online, then copy and execute it on your server for one‑click rapid deployment.
+You can use the **Web Generator** provided in this repository ([https://hellooe.github.io/singbox-x/](https://hellooe.github.io/singbox-x/)) to generate the required command list online, then copy and paste it on your server for one‑click rapid deployment.

 ### Core Features